Perrysburg Municipal Court

 Payment of Traffic Ticket

-If you do not wish to appear in court, payment of the fine and court costs listed for your offense must be received by the court before your court date which is listed on the bottom of your ticket.
-Payment can be made in person at the Perrysburg Municipal Court during regular business hours, by mail, or online.
+If you do not wish to appear in court, payment payment must be received within 2 weeks of the listed appearance date on your citation.
+Payment can be made in person at the Perrysburg Municipal Court during regular business hours, by mail, via phone by contacting Lexis Nexis at 1-866-895-0198 or online.
 Credit card payment (Visa or MasterCard) is acceptable when paid in person or online.
 You must have exact change if paying by cash.
 Personal checks, money orders, and certified checks should be made payable to Perrysburg Municipal Court.
 Checks must have your current address and phone number listed.
 Please write your ticket number on the memo line for proper credit.

 If you mail your payment, sign the waiver of court appearance that appears on your citation, then send the signed citation along with your payment to the Traffic Violations Bureau at 300 Walnut Street, Perrysburg, Ohio 43551-1455.
 Include a self-addressed, stamped envelope if you want to be sent a receipt.